synedra/katacoda-scenarios/tiktok/step3.md

 `git init`{{execute}}

-Copy the below command and put your email in quotes then hit return.
+Copy the below command, paste it into the terminal and put your email in quotes then hit return.
+It should end up looking like:
+`git config --global user.email "kirsten.hunter@datastax.com`
-`git config --global user.email`{{copy}}
+`git config --global user.email `{{copy}}

 `git add -A`{{execute}}